evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 ## Infotainment

 You can choose amongst two different sound systems on the Audi e-tron 55.
-With the Audi Sound system, you get 10 channels and 10 speakers max system output of 180 watts.
+With the Audi Sound system, you get ten channels and ten speakers max system output of 180 watts.
 With the Bang & Olufsen Sound System, you get 16 channels and 16 speakers max system output of 700 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Audi e-tron 55 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
 ## Driver assistance